WholeFoodGuy/astro-paper/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 title: About Whole Food Guy
 ---
-Welcome to Whole Food Guy, a home for content dedicated to exploring the world of simple low-carb whole food and it’s potential to transform our health and well-being.
-As someone who has struggled with a broken relationship with food, I embarked on this journey to discover a more nourishing and sustainable way of eating.
+Welcome to Whole Food Guy.
+I believe that simple low-carb, high-protein whole food has the potential to transform our health and well-being.
+As someone who has struggled with a broken relationship with food, I create this site to share what works as I discover a more nourishing and sustainable way of eating.

 Our mission at Whole Food Guy is simple: to advocate for better health through the power of low-carb whole food.
 We believe that by focusing on nutrient-dense, minimally processed foods, we can not only improve our physical health but also foster a more positive and mindful approach to eating.